 Laugavegur Trail is a 32.6 mile heavily trafficked point-to-point trail located near Vík í Mýrdal, Suðurland, Iceland that features a lake and is rated as difficult.
-The trail offers a number of activity options and is accessible from June until August.
+The trail offers a number of activity options and is best used from June until August.

 This is the most famous trail in Iceland.
 A 4-day trek across the Icelandic wilderness - polychrome mountains, lava fields, black sand deserts, geothermal springs, glaciers, lakes, icy river-crossings, grassy plains and forests.
 This walk really has it all - simply magnificent!